catman85/TermApp-Node-Typesript-Docker-Express/README.md

 1. npm run start:dev

-1. nodemon (looks for changes in src and hot reloads)
+1. nodemon (when it detects changes->)

-1. ts-node -> static analysis and debugging
+1. ts-node

+1. boot.ts

 ## Docker in production